laserdisc-io/log-effect/README.md

   } yield (a, b)
 ```

-or in a streaming environment using the `LogWriter`'s syntax
+or in a streaming environment using the `LogWriter`'s or the `fs2` streams' syntaxes
 ```scala
 import cats.syntax.apply._